 - 18th-, 19th- and 20th-century oil paintings and sculpture.

-- 19th-century Japanese prints and Chinese lacquerware.
+- 19th-century Japanese prints, Chinese ceramics and sculpture.

 - Manuscripts, rare Bibles and early printed books.